cehfisher/cehfisher.github.io/content/blog/a11y-content/index.md

 </div>

 Likewise, don’t use fonts that claim to be accessible or help one particular disability (ex. dyslexic fonts).
-They are tempting to use, but there is <a href="https://www.understood.org/en/learning-attention-issues/child-learning-disabilities/dyslexia/dyslexia-friendly-font">no clear evidence</a> they actually help readers.
+They are tempting to use, but there is <a target="_blank" rel="noopener noreferrer" href="https://www.understood.org/en/learning-attention-issues/child-learning-disabilities/dyslexia/dyslexia-friendly-font">no clear evidence</a> they actually help readers.
 You are better off picking a common font that the majority of your users are already familiar with.

 <hr>